hpvdt/website/README.md

 * Photos
     * All photo files are available in resources/img except for the big header background images, which are in resources/css/cssimg

 [comment]: <> (Will add how to update this website/test it)

+To update the code, we use Visual Studio Code.
+We preview the changes before making pull requests on GitHub with the Live Server extension.

-Contact me on the HPVDT Discord or at <georgez.wang@mail.utoronto.ca> if you have questions or stuff to add to the website!
+Contact me on the HPVDT Discord or at <georgez.wang@mail.utoronto.ca> if you have questions or ideas to add to the website!